hansklav/Fractals-in-Oberon-07/Koch-curves/README.md

-# Von Koch's curve in several orders
+# Von Koch’s curve in several orders

 In 1904 the Swedish mathematician [Helge von Koch](https://mathshistory.st-andrews.ac.uk/Biographies/Koch/) published about a curve without tangents, for the mathematicians of that period a shocking finding.